William Stuttaford

-Sir William Royden Stuttaford CBE (21 November 1928 – 2 January 1999), also known as Bill Stuttaford, was a British stockbroker, business man and Conservative activist, a President of the National Union of Conservative and Unionist Associations.
+Sir William Royden Stuttaford CBE (21 November 1928 – 2 January 1999), also known as Bill Stuttaford, was a British stockbroker, businessman and Conservative activist, a President of the National Union of Conservative and Unionist Associations.

 Early life

-Born in 1928, the son of Dr William Joseph Edward Stuttaford and his wife Mary Marjorie Dean, Stuttaford was educated at Gresham's School, Holt, and Trinity College, Oxford.
+Born in 1928, the son of Dr William Joseph Edward Stuttaford and his wife Mary Marjorie Dean Royden, Stuttaford was educated at Gresham's School, Holt, and Trinity College, Oxford.
+He was a brother of Thomas Stuttaford and an uncle of Andrew Stuttaford.

 Career

 He was commissioned as a second lieutenant into the 10th Royal Hussars in 1952, then took up a career as a stockbroker and was a member of the London Stock Exchange from 1959 to 1992, Chairman of Framlington Unit Management from 1974 to 1987 and of the Framlington Group from 1983 to 1989.
 He was also Senior Partner of Laurence, Prust & Co., from 1983 to 1986, a Director of Brown Shipley Holdings, 1990–1993, of Towry Law, 1993–1998, and Chairman of the Unit Trust Association, 1987–89, and a Director of Amvescap (formerly Invesco) plc, 1993–1998.